 I’m enjoying Summer’s bounty this year thanks to the generosity of my neighbors.
 I’m typically gifted with zucchini, squash, tomatoes and citrus but this past week I received some eggplant.
 While I don’t often buy eggplant, I do like to cook and eat it in dishes like ratatouille, rollatini, eggplant Parmesan or baba ganuoush.

 And speaking of Summer, the kids and I have been cooped up in the house together due to the hot (and humid!) weather.
 We’re getting a little stir-crazy as we wait for school to begin in two short weeks.
 My husband took my kids the the community pool on Saturday and I stayed in the quiet house.

-While they were gone, I made these crispy eggplant rounds.
-And, ate some crispy eggplant rounds.
-And made more crispy eggplant rounds to share with my family.
-They were great!
+While they were gone, I made-up this crispy fried eggplant rounds recipe.
+And, ate some crispy fried eggplant rounds.
+And made more crispy fried eggplant rounds to share with my family.
+My goodness, they were good!